allgreed/kasprowicz.pro/content/posts/common-makefile-interface.md

 [^1]: the graph and the one below bears an uncanny simillarity to [the meaning of meaning](https://www.researchgate.net/publication/242914013_The_meaning_of_meaning)
 [^2]: here are [some tutorials](https://makefiletutorial.com/)
 [^3]: at the time of writing
+[^4]: welp, it displays that in color, though I don't feel like reporducing that on my blog
+[^5]: ble